 1. Glannon, Civil Procedure, Examples and Explanations, 7th ed.
-Aspen, 2013 ("Examples")
+Wolters Kluwer, 2013 ("Examples")

 2. Glannon, The Glannon Guide to Civil Procedure, 3d Ed.
-Aspen, 2013 ("Guide")
+Wolters Kluwer, 2013 ("Guide")

-D. Preparing for the Classroom:
+E. Preparing for Class:

 A centerpiece of this course will be the Federal Rules of Civil Procedure ("FRCP") which are the rules applicable in civil litigation in federal court.
 Many states have modeled their own procedural rules after the FRCP, but not California.
 Nevertheless there are many similarities between "California procedure" and "federal procedure."
 Over the course of the year, we will note some of the key similarities and differences, but our focus will be on federal procedure.
 Once you learn that system of procedure well, learning about differences in procedural rules in California and other states will be much easier.